Pywr-DRB/Pywr-DRB/docs/Overview/Model/pywr_drb_model_nodes.md

 ## Major nodes

 Each major node in the Pywr-DRB model is created using the [`add_major_node()`](../../API_References/drb_make_model.md) function.
 This function adds the major node to the model (stored in `./model_data/drb_model_full.json`) and also constructs five corresponding *minor* nodes connected to the major node representing: withdrawals, consumption, outflow, and a link which connects to the downstream node.
-These minor nodes are described in {ref}`reservoir-node-table`.
+These minor nodes are described in {numref}`reservoir-node-table`

 Major nodes in the Pywr-DRB model are classified as either `"reservoir"` or `"river"` types.